 Gabriel Batistuta, Alan Shearer and Roberto Baggio all took two penalties at the 1998 World Cup.
 Batistuta scored in regulation against both Jamaica and England.
 He shot once to the left and once to the right.
 He was substituted before the shootout against England.
 Alan Shearer took two penalties in that game one in regulation and one in the shootout.
 He scored twice with almost identical shots.
 Roberto Baggio missed the last shot for Italy in the 1994 shootout.

 With 5 minutes remaining in Italy’s opening game of 1998 he stepped up to score the equalizer against Chile and exorcise the demons of 1994.
 He was called upon again in the second round shootout against France but this time shot first instead of last.
 He changed directions and sent Barthez the wrong way.

 Two other participants from the 1994 Final shootout also revisited the penalty spot in 1998.
 Dunga (Brazil) scored again while Albertini (Italy) missed against France.
 Suker (Croatia) was asked to retake his penalty against Romania because of an infringement in the box.
 After checking his pulse he duplicated his first kick to score the only goal of the game.
 The Romanians are almost as unfortunate as the Italians.
 In the two previous World Cups they went home after losing shoot outs to Ireland and Sweden in 1990 and 1994 respectively.

-Read more: Penalty Kicks Order – Part 3
+Read more – How do you shoot penalty kicks in soccer?: Penalty Kicks Order – Part 3

 The following is a listing of every penalty kick taken in the 1998 World Cup.